renesugar/k_elda_archive/docs/_Dev.md

 4. Create a `.mk` file (for example: `local.mk`) to override variables defined in [Makefile](../Makefile).
 Set `REPO` to your own repository (for example: `REPO = sample_repo`) inside the `.mk` file you created.
-5. Create the docker image: `make docker-build-quilt`
+5. Create the docker image: `make docker-build-kelda`
    * Docker for Mac and Windows is in beta.
 See the [docs](https://docs.docker.com/) for install instructions.
 6. Sign in to your image registry using `docker login`.
-7. Push your image: `make docker-push-quilt`.
+7. Push your image: `make docker-push-kelda`.

 After the above setup, you're good to go - just remember to build and push your image first, whenever you want to run the `minion` with your latest changes.